mindspore-ai/docs/tutorials/source_en/beginner/dataset.md

 ### Common Datasets

-We use the **Mnist** dataset as a sample to introduce the loading method by using `mindspore.dataset` .
+We use the MNIST dataset as a sample to introduce the loading method by using `mindspore.dataset` .

 The interface provided by `mindspore.dataset` **only supports decompressed data files**, so we use the `download` library to download the dataset and decompress it.